 - Follow our easy-to-follow steps in order to fix this issue.

 On the Microsoft support forum, some Excel users have discussed an error message that states: The file format and extension of ‘file.xls’ don’t match.
 The file could be corrupted or unsafe.
 Unless you trust its source, don’t open it.
 Do you want to open it anyway?

 Users can then select to open the Excel file.
 However, users have said that their spreadsheet files have lost all their data when they click Yes to open.
 If you need to fix that same error, check out some of the resolutions for it below.

-1. Change the file’s extension
+1. Change the file’s extension (worked for most users ✅)